devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 This command also works if the devonfw IDE is not installed, but then you have to make sure that the Angular cli is installed.

 ***

+### executeCommand
+#### parameter
+1. The Command what that will be executed
+2. JSON Object with Optional Fields
+   1. OPTIONAL Directory to the executed File if not in current Directory {"dir": string}
+   2. OPTIONAL Synchronous or Asynchronous Process Default is synchronous. {"asynchronous": boolean}
+   3. OPTIONAL Array of Arguments {"args": string[]}

+#### example

+TODO

+***